-Processed phosphates — little-discussed but widely spread throughout the food chain — pose a serious threat to our environment.
-Phosphate rock mining, along with the inorganic fertilizers and animal feed supplements for which phosphate is mined, pollute our air, contaminate our water and destroy invaluable wildlife habitat.
+Synthetic phosphate fertilizer poses a serious threat to our environment.
+Phosphate rock mining, along with the inorganic fertilizers and animal feed supplements and pesticides for which phosphate is mined, pollute our air, contaminate our water and destroy invaluable wildlife habitat.

 Strip mining for phosphate rock violently transforms the environment, irreparably changing the character of the natural landscape.
-In many cases mines displace species and eat up thousands of acres of valuable habitat that are impossible to truly restore to their natural state.
+In many cases mines displace plants and animals and eat up thousands of acres of valuable habitat that are impossible to restore to their natural state.
 In Florida habitat loss is a significant issue, particularly for at-risk species such as the tiny oval pigtoe mussel — which relies on clean water to survive — and the large, iconic Florida panther.

-After beneficiation, the separated phosphoric ore is treated with sulfuric acid to produce phosphoric acid, which is used in synthetic fertilizer.
+After beneficiation, the separated phosphate ore is treated with sulfuric acid to produce phosphoric acid, which is used in synthetic fertilizer.
 The process also creates phosphogypsum, a radioactive byproduct that is stored in mountainous stacks that are hundreds of acres wide and hundreds of feet tall.
 More than 1 billion tons of the radioactive waste are stored in 25 stacks scattered throughout Florida, perched precariously atop the Floridan aquifer — which supplies drinking water for 10 million people.
-These stacks are prone to sinkholes, and the industry is still struggling with how to deal with these risky radioactive mountains and the dire problems they’ve already been causing.
+There are 70 such stacks across the nation.
+These stacks are prone to sinkholes, breaches, and spills, and the industry struggles with how to deal with these risky radioactive mountains and the dire problems they cause.

 More than half of all domestically sourced phosphate is mined in Florida, by an industry with a record of contaminating the environment through radioactive waste leakage and water pollution that threatens Florida's groundwater resources.
 Now there are plans to tear up more than 50,000 additional acres of central Florida with harmful strip-mining practices — and no plan to address the radioactive phosphogypsum stacks that have already been created.